- About SEAS

 Do you provide a meal plan?

-We do not provide a meal plan, but students will have the option to purchase one.
-The laboratories and residence halls are very close to many inexpensive restaurants.
+We do not provide a meal plan.
+The laboratories and residence halls are very close to many inexpensive restaurants and grocery stores.

 I would like to take a class or have another part-time job during the summer.